 This Time magazine article was the main compendium of information in the early days.

 One man who claims to have been among the first to find Phil is Charlottesville’s Rey Barry.
-However, Phil insists that the first person to reach him was John Weis.
+However, Phil insists that the first person to reach him was Air Force Sgt.
+John Weis.
 Nonetheless, here’s what Barry has to say (in 2006) in a WINA radio interview.

 Information about Piedmont Airlines can be found at its Wikipedia page, at this site for Piedmont history, and there’s even a restored DC-3 at the Carolinas Aviation Museum.

-The son of Co-pilot Bascom Lee Haley made this short video of the invocation at the 50th Anniversary ceremony.
+The son of Co-pilot Bascom Lee Haley made a short video of the invocation at the 50th Anniversary ceremony.

 The October 8, 2009 cover story in the Hook newspaper in Charlottesville.